What is an "Apostille" or "Authentication?"

-- Documents submitted in person can take up to 3-5 business days.
+- Documents submitted in person can take 3-5 business days.

 Is there a fee to have my documents authenticated?

-- The notary may charge you a fee.
+- The Notary Public may charge you a fee.

 What if I am out of the country and cannot come in to have my documents authenticated?

-- A written and signed authorization letter from you (include in the document(s) - name, documents to be authenticated and contact information)
+- A written and signed authorization letter from you (include in the letter the name of your representative, the name(s) of the document(s) that you are requesting to be authenticated and your contact information).

-- The person acting as your proxy must present a valid government issue photo ID.
+- The person acting as your proxy must present a valid government issued photo ID.